LTPV/LTPV/README.md

 Credits
 -------

 LTPV first release is the result of Simon DENEL's internship at Thales Research & Technology in 2013.
-It is now mainly developped by [ixeft](https://github.com/ixeft) and [sdenel](https://github.com/sdenel/).**strong text**
+It is now mainly developped by [ixeft](https://github.com/ixeft) and [sdenel](https://github.com/sdenel/).